Characterizing current noise of commercial constant-current sources by using of an optically-pumped rubidium atomic magnetometer: EXPERIMENTAL SETUP

 \section{EXPERIMENTAL SETUP}

 Figure 1 shows the experiment setup.
 A 15×15×15 mm$^{3}$ vapor cell containing isotopically enriched $^{87}$Rb is used in our experiment, which is filled with 100 Torr N$_{2}$ gas as buffer gas and fluorescence-quenching gas.
-To maintain even heating, the vapor cell is positioned at the center of the boron nitride ceramic oven.
+The vapor cell is positioned at the center of the boron nitride ceramic oven.
 A specially designed square flexible film electric heater made by twisted pair wires is attached to the outer surface of the oven, which is used to heat and control the temperature of the atomic vapor cell.
 Here, the flexible film electric heater is driven by 477 kHz alternating current, which is set to be much higher than the measurement bandwidth and Larmor frequency to ensure that the heating system does not interfere with the measurement.
 And the non-magnetic PT100 thermistor is used as the temperature sensor without introducing magnetic interference.
-The temperature of the atomic vapor cell is set at 85℃.
-A four-layer cylindrical µ-metal magnetic field shields to suppress environmental magnetic field noise.
-The inner dimension of the magnetic shield is $\phi$250×500 mm, and the shielding factor is greater than 50000.
-Commercial CCSs apply current to produce a static magnetic field B$_{0}$ along the y direction and a RF magnetic field B$_{RF}$ along the z direction.
+A four-layer cylindrical µ-metal magnetic field shield is used to suppress environmental magnetic field noise.
+The commercial CCSs apply current to produce a static magnetic field B$_{0}$ along the y direction and a RF magnetic field B$_{RF}$ along the z direction.
 The pump laser is emitted from a distributed Bragg reflector (DBR) laser, which is tuned to the $^{87}$Rb D1 transition line at 795 nm(from 5$^{2} \emph{P}_{1/2}$ $\emph{F'}$=1).
 The pumped beam passes through an acoustic-optical modulator(AOM), expands the beam through a telescope system, and is converted into a circularly polarized beam through a $\lambda / 4$ wave plate, which enters the atomic vapor cell along the y direction.
 The diameter of the expanded beam is about 10 mm.
 The pump beam has a power of 5 mW.
 The linearly polarized probe laser, originated from a 780 nm DBR laser, is blue detuned by 6 GHz from the $^{87}$Rb D2 transition line at 780 nm(from 5$^{2} \emph{P}_{3/2}$ $\emph{F'}$=2).
 The probe beam has a diameter of 2 mm and a power of 30 $\mu$W. The direction of the probe beam is perpendicular to the pump beam and the RF magnetic field.
 The probe beam passes through the atomic vapor cell and enters the polarimeter composed of $\lambda / 2$ wave plate, a Wollaston prism and a balanced differential photoelectric detector(common-mode noise rejection ratio $\sim$ 50 dB).
 We obtain information about the Faraday rotation angle by the data acquisition system composed of NI data acquisition card DAQ (NI-USB6363) and LabView.

 The relationship betweent static magnetic field measured by the FID atomic magnetometer and the Larmor precession frequency can be expressed as:

 $\gamma$ represent the gyromagnetic ratio of ground state atoms, which is about 6.99583 Hz/nT of ground state (F = 2) of $^{87}$Rb.